Laura-lc/project/README.md

 Their papers have detailed descriptions on CG tool.

 *[1] C. Rosen, B. Grawi, and E. Shihab, "Commit guru: analytics and risk prediction of software commits. " In Proceedings of the 2015 10th Joint Meeting on Foundations of Software Engineering,New York, pp. 966-969.
 2015.*

 *[2] Y. Kamei, E. Shihab, B. Adams, A. E. Hassan, A. Mockus, A. Sinha, and N. Ubayashi, “A large-scale empirical study of Just-in-time quality assurance”, IEEE Transactions on
 Software Engineering, vol. 39, no. 6, pp. 757-773, September 2019.*

 ## **3.1  Thrashing Frequency**

 We first analyzed the patch output to create a diff output file for each project.
 	- removed the unnecessary information
 	- transformed all lines into a "canonical" form by removing tabs and spaces
 	- converted everything to lower case

 Purpose: making the diff file more clear and easier to analyze.
 This was done by using the script TF_cleaningPatch.ipynb

 Next, we analyzed the code diffs in a moving time window N, and considered the following three cases as thrashing:

 	a)	Line removed then added back within N successive commits;
 	b)	Line added then removed within N successive commits;
 	c)	Repeated modifications to the same region of code within N successive commits;

-		For sub-metric a) and b),
+- For sub-metric a) and b)

-			- matched code lines removed in commit n against lines added in commit n+1 and lines added in commit n against lines removed in commit n+1.
+	(1) matched code lines removed in commit n against lines added in commit n+1 and lines added in commit n against lines removed in commit n+1.

-			- matched code lines removed in commit n against lines added in commit n+2 and lines added in commit n against lines removed in commit n+2.
+	(2) matched code lines removed in commit n against lines added in commit n+2 and lines added in commit n against lines removed in commit n+2.

-			- this would be the process if our window was three successive commits.
+	(3) this would be the process if our window was three successive commits.
 The scripts are available in thrashingFrequencySubMetricab.ipynb, with N = 3.

-		For sub-metric c),
+- For sub-metric c)

-			- looked at the line number ranges in three successive commits (commit n, commit n+1, and commit n+2).
+	(1) looked at the line number ranges in three successive commits (commit n, commit n+1, and commit n+2).
 If there is 50% overlap or more in these ranges, we say it is an evidence of sub-metric c).

-			- the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.
+	(2) the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.

-		The three submetrics were calculated separately.
+- The three submetrics were calculated separately.
 We calculated normalized the trashing metrics by calculating a ratio between the number of thrashing events and the number of commits.
 A ceiling value of 1.0 was applied to the normalized sub-metric.

-		We dropped the sub-metric c), because this measure had very little variability across projects.
+- We dropped the sub-metric c), because this measure had very little variability across projects.
 We combined sub-metrics a) and b) by averaging the normalized values, because the two sub-metrics had almost exactly the same patterns of variation.

-		We also calculated the larger windown sizes for sub-metrics a) and b), which are N=5, N=7.
+- We also calculated the larger windown sizes for sub-metrics a) and b), which are N=5, N=7.
 The scripts are shown in TF5.ipynb and TF7.ipynb.
 There were not much different between the scripts, just need to change the N size in the compare_adjacent_commit_list() function.

 ## **3.2  Average Commit Size**

 we acquired the corresponding metric values for all the commits that made within our six months’ time frame from the CSV file returned by CG.
 We used three CG metrics which reflect the size of a commit:

 	lines of code added (LA),
 	lines of code deleted (LD),
 	and the number of modified files (NF),

 These three measures were used as separate indicators of commit size.
 We calculated the mean values for each project as follows；

 	SUM(LA) / (#total_commit);
 	SUM(LD) / (#total_commit);
 	SUM(NF) / (#total_commit);

  The calculation was done by using the script code_averageCommitSize.ipynb

 ## **3.3  Percentage of Risky Commits**

 The final CG CSV file includes a ‘contains_bug’ column, which holds a value of “True” or “False” for each commit of the project.
 “True” means the commit is identified as risky, while “False” means the commit is non-risky.

 We calculated the percentage of risky commits in a project by dividing the number of risky commits by the total number of commits within our time range.

 The calculation was done by using the script code_percentageOfRiskyCommits.ipynb

 ## **3.4  Distribution of Modified Code**

 CG refers to this metric as entropy.
 In the CG CSV file, there is a ‘entropy’ column which holds an entropy value for each commit of the project.
 We calculated the mean value for each project as follows:

 	SUM(entropy) / (#total_commit)

 The calculation was done by using the script code_entropy.ipynb